twsla

 --utc Force UTC

-is a mode that detects the time difference between two timestamps in the log, similar to the delay command.
+This mode detects the time difference between two timestamps in the log, similar to the delay command.

 extract command

-It is a command that removes specific data from the log.
+This command extracts specific data from the logs.

 $twsla help extract